sami-haddadin-et-al/webpage/README.md

 This README.md file is written in [Markdown](https://www.markdownguide.org/getting-started/).
 The purpose of this readme file is to have a brief recap in order to re-setup this project.

-The current Status of the [FlatlandRobotics](https://reinhardgrassmann.github.io/FlatlandRobotics/) page is
+The current Status of the [Sami Haddadin et al.'s webpage](https://https://sami-haddadin-et-al.github.io/webpage/) page is

 [![pages-build-deployment](https://github.com/reinhardgrassmann/FlatlandRobotics/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/reinhardgrassmann/FlatlandRobotics/actions/workflows/pages/pages-build-deployment)
 [![Deploy Hugo site to Pages](https://github.com/reinhardgrassmann/FlatlandRobotics/actions/workflows/hugo.yml/badge.svg)](https://github.com/reinhardgrassmann/FlatlandRobotics/actions/workflows/hugo.yml)

 (See: Short tutorial on how to [add a workflow status badge](https://docs.github.com/en/actions/how-tos/monitor-workflows/add-a-status-badge))

-## Prerequisites
+## Prerequisites (Linux)

 I assume you use a Linux machine.
 More specific, Ubuntu or [Pop!_OS](https://system76.com/pop/) is the distribution.